Home & Community Sites Histories

 Fire Station #11

-Built in 1936-37, Fire Station 11 replaced an older structure located at 3rd and Evans.
-The building was designed by prominent architect, Charles Francis Pillsbury, and remains the only Art Deco station in Denver.
-Art Deco style elements are oriented vertically, which are apparent in the arrow-like ornaments that point towards the sky.
+Built in 1936-37, Fire Station 11 replaced an older structure located at 3rd and Cherokee.
+The building was designed by prominent architect, Charles Francis Pillsbury in the Art Deco style.
+These elements are oriented vertically, which are apparent in the arrow-like ornaments that point towards the sky.
 Art deco light fixtures hang on each column with smaller columns above the windows.
 It was designated a historical landmark in 1996.
-During the 1970s, the station dalmatian, Chief, made his home here and even had his own doggy door (it’s still there!).
-Fun fact: in the era of steam horse drawn wagons, the dog’s kept the horses in place so they didn’t bolt and run away from the fire.
-Fire Station 11 is the fifth busiest in the city and houses the only rescue truck (#1).
+During the 1970s, the station dalmatian "Chief" made his home here and even had his own doggy door - the current doors are replicas of the historic originals.
+In the era of steam horse drawn wagons, the dog’s kept the horses in place so they didn’t bolt and run away from the fire.
+Fire Station 11 is the 5th busiest in the city and houses one of two rescue trucks.

-Built in 1936-37, Fire Station 11 replaced an older structure located at 3rd and Evans.
-The building was designed by prominent architect, Charles Francis Pillsbury, and remains the only Art Deco station in Denver.
-Art Deco style elements are oriented vertically, which are apparent in the arrow-like ornaments that point towards the sky.
+Built in 1936-37, Fire Station 11 replaced an older structure located at 3rd and Cherokee.
+The building was designed by prominent architect, Charles Francis Pillsbury in the Art Deco style.
+These elements are oriented vertically, which are apparent in the arrow-like ornaments that point towards the sky.
 Art deco light fixtures hang on each column with smaller columns above the windows.
 It was designated a historical landmark in 1996.
-During the 1970s, the station dalmatian, Chief, made his home here and even had his own doggy door (it’s still there!).
-Fun fact: in the era of steam horse drawn wagons, the dog’s kept the horses in place so they didn’t bolt and run away from the fire.
-Fire Station 11 is the fifth busiest in the city and houses the only rescue truck (#1).
+During the 1970s, the station dalmatian "Chief" made his home here and even had his own doggy door - the current doors are replicas of the historic originals.
+In the era of steam horse drawn wagons, the dog’s kept the horses in place so they didn’t bolt and run away from the fire.
+Fire Station 11 is the 5th busiest in the city and houses one of two rescue trucks.